These clever painting techniques are surefire ways to transform your space

 3. Rag Rolling

-Rag rolling also might be the easiest paint technique of all; it quite literally involves taking a wet rag and rolling it in a top coat of paint.
+Rag rolling might be the easiest paint technique of all; it involves taking a wet rag and rolling it in a top coat of paint.
 Once you dip the rag in paint, bunch it into random creases and folds, which will help to create the wall texture, then press it onto the wall.
-Since the first blots will be heavier, it helps to spread them out at first for a consistent appearance.
+Since the first blots will be heavier, it helps to spread them out first for a consistent appearance.

 5. Wall Stenciling

 Striping is much like it sounds—it involves painting vertical or horizontal stripes on the wall.
 But It can create a wide variety of effects depending on the thickness and color of your stripes.
-For instance, if you want to make a bold statement, then you can paint thick stripes that strongly contrast with your base paint color.
+For instance, if you want to make a bold statement, you can paint thick stripes that strongly contrast with your base paint color.
 But if you want a more subtle look, you can opt for thinner stripes in a more neutral hue.